beyond-the-cloud-dev/async-lib/website/explanations/initial-scheduled-queuable-batch-job.md

 1. **Jobs 1-50**: Enqueued normally using `System.enqueueJob()`
 2. **Job 51**: Triggers QueueableChainSchedulable creation, scheduled for +1
    minute
-3. **Jobs 52-75**: Each addition aborts previous batch and schedules new one with updated chain
+3. **Jobs 52-75**: Each addition aborts previous schedulable and schedules new one with updated chain
 4. **Final result**: One queueable chain schedulable is created, containing queueable jobs 51-75 in the chain